rubyforgood/human-essentials/README.md

 Thanks for checking us out!
 Check out our [Contributing Guidelines](https://github.com/rubyforgood/human-essentials/blob/main/CONTRIBUTING.md) on how to contribute.

-### Squashing Commits

-Consider the balance of "polluting the git log with commit messages" vs. "providing useful detail about the history of changes in the git log".
-If you have several smaller commits that serve a one purpose, you are encouraged to squash them into a single commit.
-There's no hard and fast rule here about this (for now), just use your best judgement.
-Please don't squash other people's commits.
-Everyone who contributes here deserves credit for their work! :)

 ### Pull Request Merging

 At this point, someone will work with you on doing a code review.
 If the automated tests gives :+1: to the PR merging, we can then do any additional (staging) testing as needed.
 Finally if all looks good the core team will merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.
 Deploys are currently done about once a week!